sitevision/envision/packages/envision-docs/src/pages/utils/dynamic-font-size.md

                      <span class="example-dynamic-font__elfontsize"></span>
                   </h2>
                   <p class="env-text env-m-top--small">
-                     This text will resize dynamically depending on the width of the container element.
+                     This text will resize dynamically depending on the width of the containment context.
                      Baseline font-size will go from 1em to 1.25em starting at 400px width up to 750px.
                      The heading will also scale to a factor of 1.25, but starting at 1.25em it will scale up to 1.5625em.
                      <span class="example-dynamic-font__elfontsize"></span>